GenaroNetwork/GenaroEden_Client/README.md

 # genaro-eden

-> An electron-vue uploader, downloader, and dashboard for the Genaro network
+> An uploader, downloader, and dashboard for the Genaro network

 ## Roadmap